LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 Adverse Events are very challenging for NLP to detect.
 In this example, there is no single phrase that indicates an Adverse Event happened.

-The report text must be converted to base64 encoding, so that it can be attached to a diagnostic report.

 ```
 B64_REPORT_TEXT=$(echo "\
 The patient's course was also complicated by mental status \